Ten Greatest Pop Stars Since 1990

 1. Beyoncé Knowles

 When Beyoncé was only eight, she began singing and dancing in Girl’s Tyme, a hip hop and R&B girl group.
 After Girl’s Tyme signed with Columbia Records, they changed their name to Destiny’s Child and released their debut album in 1997.
 This gorgeous, flashy assemblage produced many great albums but disbanded in 2005, though along the way Beyoncé released her debut solo album Dangerously in Love in 2003.
 Since then, Beyoncé has released many hit albums and also appeared in numerous movies, including Dream Girls (2006).
-She’s also won a staggering number of Grammy Awards – 20 at last count.
+She’s also won a staggering number of Grammy Awards – 22 as of 2017.
 These days, Beyoncé has become one of the top recording artists and performers in the world.
-And in 2014 Time magazine put her on the list of the 100 most Influential people in the world.
+And in 2014, Time magazine put her on its list of the 100 Most Influential People in the World.